 Round one of the funding saw two partnerships receive funding for collaborative projects.

 Wetherby-based Children’s hospice Martin House joined forces with York’s St Leonard’s adult hospice service, pioneering a project known as ‘Expanding Worlds’, which is helping young people build their skills and resilience as they move to adult services.

 The second project to receive funding, ‘Futures’, is a collaboration between national charity Volunteering Matters and West-Midlands-based Acorns Children’s Hospice, and offers mentoring to young people so they can develop skills and access work placements.

 Barbara Gelb OBE, CEO of Together for Short Lives, said:

 “We are thrilled to launch round two of our Improving Transitions for Young People Fund, which has the power to transform the experience of seriously ill young people as they move from children’s to adult services.
 We invite organisations passionate about making a difference to seize this opportunity to form partnerships and work collaboratively on innovative projects that will support and empower these young people.”

 “As it stands, too many seriously ill young people face huge challenges in getting vital support, and the lack of age-appropriate services for them means that many are missing out on opportunities to achieve their full potential.
 Many have very complex needs, but like every young person they want to get on and enjoy their lives.
 Beyond their health care needs, they may have ambitions to study, train, to work, have relationships and to leave home and live independently.
 These young people do not have the luxury of time, there is an urgency to address the issue of transition today.”

 Together for Short Lives is now taking applications for the Improving Transitions for Young People Fund.
-The deadline for applications is 1 June 2018.
+Click here to find out more and apply.
+The deadline for applications is noon on Friday 1 June 2018.